Acute Medicine at SWBH NHS Trust

 Dr Sarb Clare – Clinical Lead For Acute Medicine, Midland Met Hospital Clinical Advisor

 I graduated from Manchester University and carried out my training across the country.
 I was appointed as the first acute physician at City Hospital in 2009 and have been pivotal in setting up acute medicine within the Trust.
 I have a Masters in Medical Education and I’m accredited in echocardiography.
 I have created and delivered many courses including “Stroke Thrombolysis”, “USS at The Front Door”, IMPACT and the AMAN course.
 I have led, created and delivered many new services from acute echo clinic, provision of USS on the AMU’s to revamp of medical rotas.
-I have recently been appointed as Midland Met clinical advisor, which is an extremely exciting role as it involves change management towards progression of the opening of MMH in Autumn 2018.
-I also recently led the respiratory team to deliver a 7-day service.
+I have recently been appointed as Midland Met clinical advisor, which is an extremely exciting role as it involves change management towards progression of the opening of the new hospital.
+I also recently led the respiratory team to deliver a seven-day service.
 On a personal note I am noticeably an energetic individual who thrives on the next challenge.
 I love running, HIT workouts and dancing- with flamenco being my new skill.
 Having run the London, New York and Paris marathons I aim to run all world top 5.
 However, my most important job/role is being mummy to my two young boys.

 Dr Nuhu Usman – Clinical Director Emergency Care